CohenArthur/rust-gistre-workshop/2_generics_collections/live_coding/README.md

 ## 1 - A simple bank

 Using the following type alias, create a `Bank` type that can hold any amount of money.
-Said banks should be able to be displayed on stdout, and show statistics about themselves.
+Said banks should be able to be displayed on stdout, and show (simple) statistics about themselves.

 ```rust
 type Money = u64;